 New to Grow

-I’m a licensed counselor who helps adults and others navigate anxiety, life transitions, mental health and relationship challenges.
+I’m a licensed counselor who enjoys helping adults and others navigate anxiety, life transitions, mental health, and relationship challenges.
 My approach is collaborative, practical, and focused on helping you make meaningful progress at your own pace.
-Specifically I worked with many individuals navigating addiction recovery or difficult life transitions.
-Also, my approach can combines evidence-based methods with Christian and faith based principles, helping clients find healing through both insight and faith.
+Specifically, I worked with many individuals navigating addiction recovery or difficult life transitions.
+Also, my approach combines evidence-based methods and, if desired, Christian and faith-based principles, helping clients find healing for long term change.

 I work best with adults who want to better understand themselves and make real, lasting changes.
 Many of my clients deal with ADHD, anxiety, or stress from trying to juggle too much.
 Some are also looking to reconnect with their faith or values as they work through challenges.
 My role is to help you find clarity, create structure that works for you, and build confidence in your ability to grow.